Rayanworkout/Minimalist-CI-System/README.md

 # A Minimalist CI Pipeline

-_This project is currently under development.
-You may experience bugs.
-Contributions are warmly welcomed._
+Disclaimer: This project is not finished, and I may not continue its development.
+Everything is working but many features are still missing.
+Feel free to contribute to this project and / or adapt it to your needs._

 ## Demo